JadeBlueJ/task-manager/README.md

 ## Overview

 Welcome to the backend project!
-This project is built using Node.js and npm, and it provides a robust API for your application.
+This project is built using Node.js and npm, and it provides a robust API for the task manager application.

 ## Prerequisites